Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 }
 ```

 The response of the ICG verification process is 200, OK.
-It will contains a **Type** object that have the following paramters:
+It will contain a **Type** object that have the following paramters:
   1. **Code:** It will be of _string_ type.
 This code is the identication key for each type of response, this API call returns.
   2. **decision:** It will be of _string_ type.
-This paramter specifies the status of the response whether it is accepted response, declined etc as mentioned in the above table of responses.
+This parameter specifies the status of the response whether it is accepted response, declined etc as mentioned in the above table of responses.
   4. **description:** It will be of _string_ type which will acknowledge user about the API response in form of text information.
   5. **addendaRecords:** It will be an _object_ that further contains the key, value, description fields of string type.
 This object basically used for providing additional information to the consumers.
   6. **error:** It will be of _string_ type that specifices the error if that occur during the API call.